She Creature

-She Creature (originally billed as Mermaid Chronicles Part 1: She Creature) is a 2001 horror made-for-television film, written and directed by Sebastian Gutierrez and starring Rufus Sewell, Carla Gugino and Rya Kihlstedt in leading roles.
+She Creature (originally billed as Mermaid Chronicles Part 1: She Creature) is a 2001 made-for-television horror film, written and directed by Sebastian Gutierrez and starring Rufus Sewell, Carla Gugino and Rya Kihlstedt in leading roles.
 It is the first in a series of films made for Cinemax paying tribute to the films of American International Pictures.
 The films in this tribute series reused the titles of old American International Pictures films, in this case the 1956 film The She-Creature, but are not remakes of the earlier films.
 This film was shot in 18 days.

 Plot

-In 1905, in Ireland, two carnies, Angus Shaw and his infertile wife Lily, encounter a Mr. Woolrich during one of their shows.
+In 1905 Ireland, two carnies, Angus Shaw and his infertile wife Lily, encounter a Mr. Woolrich during one of their shows.
 Having heard that a mermaid will be on show, he is relieved to find that it is just Lily impersonating one.
 They offer him a ride home, where he shows them documented sightings of merpeople and mermaids, explains that they can take human form during the full moon, and reveals to them an actual mermaid, who he captured back in his admiral days and who killed his wife.
 Woolrich warns Angus against using her as a freak show attraction.

 Angus and his colleagues Bailey and Gifford break into Woolrich's home during the night but are caught.
 During the scuffle, Woolrich dies of a heart attack, allowing Angus and the crew to abduct the mermaid and smuggle her aboard their ship.
 Lily objects to this idea.
 During the voyage to America, the mermaid seems to take a liking to her.

-During the crew's one evening at sea, Lily is bothered by a drunken sailor, Miles.
-Miles was a former client of Lily's during her time as Mary Ann, a prostitute.
-At night, she experiences prophetic nightmares.
+One evening at sea, Lily is bothered by a drunken sailor, Miles, who was a client of hers during her time as a prostitute known as Mary Ann.
+At night, she suffers prophetic nightmares.
 The mermaid is found tangled in the ship's nets after she attempts to escape.
-As she is returned to her tank, she spits out Miles' ring, prompting Lily to realize that she killed and devoured him as a favor to her.
+As she is returned to her tank, she spits out Miles's ring, prompting Lily to realize that she killed and devoured him as a favor to her.
 She attempts to explain this to Angus, but he dismisses it.
 He admits that they abducted the mermaid rather than bought her and that they didn't mean to kill Woolrich.